cameronbowe/cameronbowe/README.md

-# hi there, i'm kodirati.
+# Hi there, I'm Cam.
-i take projects to a level above next.
+I write software for a living.